Wasiak-Remigiusz/AppRent-Manager/README.md

 1. **Entry page**

-   - the welcome page of the application;a
+   - the welcome page of the application;

    ![Main Dashboard](./static/img/index.png)